kimruddock/pawelgrzybek.github.io/_drafts/2016-10-31-top-picks-2016-october.md

 [https://code.facebook.com/posts/1840075619545360](https://code.facebook.com/posts/1840075619545360)

 JavaScript doesn't slow down.
-Guys from Facebook, Goodle and Tilde put together a package manager of 2016.
+Guys from Facebook, Google and Tilde put together a package manager of 2016.
 The main difference is speed and security.
-After quick tests it is incredibly fast and works offline like a charm!
+After quick tests it is incredibly fast and works offline out of the box!
 Looking forward to see the progress of it.

 - - -